yockgen/madani-os-builder/docs/image-composer-cli-specification.md

 Image-Composer uses a single CLI with subcommands to provide a consistent user experience while maintaining flexibility.
 The tool's architecture is built around:

 1. A global configuration file that defines system-wide settings like cache locations and provider configurations
-2. Image specification files (in YAML format) that define per-image build requirements
+2. Build specification files (in YAML format) that define per-image build requirements

 The tool follows a staged build process, supporting package caching, image caching, and various customization options to speed up development cycles and ensure reproducible builds.